 The Living Collections of about 12,500 species are of international importance and comprise 28 hectares of garden and 4 hectares of nursery at Edinburgh, 44 hectares at Benmore Botanic Garden, Argyll, 25 hectares at Dawyck Botanic Garden, Peebleshire and 11.4 hectares at Logan Botanic Garden, Wigtownshire.
 At Edinburgh there are 5,170m2 of display glasshouse and 1,947m2 of glasshouse area devoted to plants for scientific and horticultural research.
 The four gardens represent a wide range of soil, aspect and climatic types, allowing an extraordinarily wide range of plants to be grown.
-Our glasshouses are currently undergoing refurbishment and closed to public visitors, but we will give access to material and tours for students wherever possible.
+Our glasshouses are currently undergoing refurbishment and closed to public visitors, but we are able to give access to material for practicals and access at lunchtimes for students wherever possible.